 Most people enjoy Valentine’s Day -- and choose to leave politics out of it.

-While there are some who grumble it’s a holiday made up by card companies and florists, a new Fox News poll finds most people like Valentine’s Day.
+While there are some who grumble it’s a holiday made up by card companies and florists, a Fox News poll released Friday found most people like Valentine’s Day.

 By two-to-one more people say they like Valentine’s Day (64 percent) than don’t like it (31 percent).